promanenko/gigaspaces-sbp-jekyll/time-series.markdown

 ### Change API

-The `GigaSpace.change()` operation and its `ChangeSet` paramter allows updating existing objects in space, by specifying only the required change instead of passing the entire updated object.
+The `GigaSpace.change()` operation and its `ChangeSet` parameter allows updating existing objects in space, by specifying only the required change instead of passing the entire updated object.
 This reduces the required network traffic between the client and the space, and the network traffic generated from replicating the changes between the space instances (e.g. between the primary space instance and its backup).

 {%highlight java%}
 public void incrementSourceDestinationCounter(BookingTimeSeries bookingTimeSeries, String sourceDestination) {